 Former Greater Johnstown boys basketball coach Litwalk dies; remembered as a mentor, father figure and friend

-May 7—JOHNSTOWN, Pa. — It's been nearly three decades since Paul Litwalk coached the Greater Johnstown High School boys basketball team, but his impact on the Trojans championship-level program still is evident.
+May 8—JOHNSTOWN, Pa. — It's been nearly three decades since Paul Litwalk coached the Greater Johnstown High School boys basketball team, but his impact on the Trojans championship-level program still is evident.

 Litwalk died at age 79 Monday night after a prolonged illness.
 Those who played for him say Litwalk had a profound influence on their lives.
 That influence has extended to multiple generations of basketball players, even years after Litwalk occupied a spot on the Trojans' bench.